Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 ✅ I read the terms

 Before I sign up for a new tool, I check the fine print.
-I’ve got a prompt that helps me break down the legal stuff into clear answers about ownership, usage rights, and privacy.
-I’ve walked away from some pretty shiny platforms that didn’t feel right legally.
+I use a prompt that helps me break down the legal stuff into clear answers about ownership, usage rights, and privacy.
+I’ve walked away from some pretty cool looking platforms with amazing features because they didn’t feel right legally.

 If something helps me sketch ideas or break through a block, awesome.
 But I treat written AI-generated content as a first pass, never the final draft.
 I edit and rewrite to strengthen my voice, insights, and then use my judgement before sharing or publishing anything.